xtensor-stack/xtensor/docs/source/getting_started.rst

 Fourth example: broadcasting
 ----------------------------

-This last example shows how to broadcast the ``xt::pow`` universal function:
+This last example shows how to broadcast the :cpp:func:`xt::pow` universal function:

 .. code::